IBM-Bluemix-Docs/containers/cs_troubleshoot.md

       </tr>
       <tr>
        <td>Normal</td>
        <td>All worker nodes in a cluster are up and running.
 You can access the cluster and deploy apps to the cluster.
-This state is considered healthy and does not require an action from you.</td>
+This state is considered healthy and does not require an action from you. **Note**: Although the worker nodes might be normal, other infrastructure resources, such as [networking](cs_troubleshoot_network.html) and [storage](cs_troubleshoot_storage.html), might still need attention.</td>
     </tr>
       <tr>
        <td>Pending</td>